MagnetonBora/scala-for-the-impatient/chapter01/README.md

 ```

-10. What do the take, drop, takeRight, and dropRight string functions do?
+10.What do the take, drop, takeRight, and dropRight string functions do?
 What advantage or disadvantage do they have over using substring?
 ``` scala
 scala> "hello".take(2)
 res4: String = he